Learn about issues that can arise with submersible motors

 Stator failure is another problem that occurs when motors overheat.
 Typical wet wound, water-filled submersibles use a PVC insulation that insulates the copper windings while immersed in water.
 This wire usually has a maximum usable temperature of between 70º C for standard motors to about 100º C for higher temperature motors.
 Once these temperatures are exceeded, the insulation system is damaged and a winding turn to turn, winding phase to phase or winding phase to ground fault becomes likely.
 Once these faults develop, failure of the motor is unavoidable.

 Check valves in the pump discharge string and at the well head are recommended by all manufactures to reduce water hammer.
-Unfortunately, check valves may be of the wrong type (swing vs. spring-loaded), may be simply not used or may become corroded over time (spring corrosion is a common problem).
+Unfortunately, check valves may be of the wrong type, may be simply not used or may become corroded over time.

 When water hammer occurs, there is a sudden down thrust transmitted through the pump onto the motor's thrust bearing.
 This can cause several undesirable things to happen.

 Most standard water well motors use some type of rotating carbon thrust bearing running on stainless steel thrust pads.
 Carbon is an excellent material for bearings when the lubricant is water and water hammer is not severe.
 Carbon, while very hard and durable, is a brittle material.
 When hard, brittle materials are subjected to shock loading they can shatter.
 Extreme water hammer is known to completely shatter thrust bearings, causing motor failure.

 Standard thrust bearings in water-filled motors are lubricated by a thin water film.
 Water has a low viscosity.
 When put under a shock load, the water film in the bearing can be driven from between the bearing surfaces resulting in insufficient lubrication.
 This condition can lead to hot spots, excessive wear and bearing failure.